Transformation and the Importance of Embodiment

 From burning spurge, honey from hornet-combs,

-• The two strands with Tristam and Arthur are then entwined.
+And men from beasts—Long live the king of fools!”” - The two strands with Tristam and Arthur are then entwined.
 While Tristam dreams his wife and lover struggle over the prize and the ruby turns out to be frozen blood that melts in his lover’s hand “hot with ill desires”, Arthur leads his young knights, who are angered to see one of their own hanged outside the Red Knight’s tower, to deal with the Red Knight and his bandits:

 “And Arthur deigned not use of word or sword,